 Child support issues can arise during a divorce proceeding, a paternity action or in post-judgment cases.
 If you are looking to establish a child support obligation, enforce an existing child support obligation, or modify an existing child support order, you need the expertise of a Coral Gables Family Law Attorneys.

 For more information about child support or assistance with your case, contact a Miami child support lawyer at Estevez-Pazos Law Firm, P.A. today for an initial consultation 305-717-7130.
-Serving Miami area from our offices at 1541 Sunset Drive, Coral Gables, FL 33143.
+Serving Miami area from our offices at 135 San Lorenzo Avenue, Suite 650, Coral Gables, Florida 33146.